-The Federal Achievement Award, presented by RUSA, 2020-2021, was formerly with ASGCLA before the division dissolved.
-The Federal Achievement Award presented by ASGCLA 2019-2020, was formerly the FAFLRT Achievement Award.
+The Federal Achievement Award presented by ASGCLA 2019-2020, and RUSA 2021- current, was formerly the FAFLRT Achievement Award.
 The award recognizes an individual for achievement in the promotion of library and information service and the information profession in the Federal community.
-Those nominated need not be members of RUSA.
+Those nominated need not be members of RUSA or ALA, nor of FAFLIG or predecessor, FAFLRT.

 To nominate a librarian, complete the nomination form (Google Form).

-- Two letters of endorsement containing specific reasons for supporting the nomination.
+- A 2nd letter or statement of endorsement containing specific reasons for supporting the nomination.

 - 2022 Lee Lipscomb, Assistant Librarian at the Federal Judicial Center